 In fact, “Millennials are now the largest generation in the US workforce,” said Jason Dorsey, president of the Center for Generational Kinetics, during a webinar hosted by Amplify Snack Brands (parent company of Skinny Pop).

-The generational name ‘Millennial’ was coined in the early 1990s but first came into mainstream vernacular around 2013 (according to Google Trends), when the youngest of them were still in high school.
+The generational name ‘Millennial’ was coined in the early 1990s but first came into mainstream vernacular around 2013, when the youngest of them were still in high school.
 Four years later, many of the youngest Millennials—those born in 1995—have graduated college.
 At the other half of the spectrum, many of the older Millennials have become or are becoming parents, another big shift that would affect their purchasing decisions.

 Younger, hipper brands finding a great place in the market